mcastellaneta/mcastellaneta/README.md

 ### <code>~$ whoami</code>

-- 💻 I am a Data Science & ML student student
+- 💻 I am a Data Science & ML student
 - 👨‍🎓 I have a bachelor’s degree with honours in Computer Science
 - 💙 With my projects I try to make the world a better place
 - 👥 I'm always open to new projects ideas